telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application.md

 previous_url: /web-report-designer-setup-in-dot-net-framework
 ---

-# Congfiguring in ASP.NET Framework application
+# Configuring the Web Report Designer in ASP.NET Framework application

 This article shows how to integrate our [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in an ASP.NET application.